Montelukast: FDA investigation

+In 2024, following reports of night terrors, uncontrollable aggression, intrusive thoughts, depression and rare cases of hallucinations and suicidal behavior in children, the UK Medicines and Healthcare products Regulatory Agency (MHRA) was reviewing the risks of montelukast after identifying "further concerns".
+The FDA has begun, as of 2020, an internal expert review of why the drug may cause "neuropsychiatric side effects".

+In a limited audience review of some findings of this internal group to the American College of Toxicology, on 20 November 2024 in Austin, Texas, Jessica Oliphant, deputy director for FDA's National Center for Toxicological Research, said "that laboratory tests showed “significant binding” of montelukast to multiple receptors found in the brain" and that "These data indicate that montelukast is highest in brain regions known to be involved in (psychiatric effects)."
+The FDA does not plan to update the box warning label.

 Drug interactions

 Montelukast is an inhibitor of the drug metabolizing enzyme CYP2C8, part of the cytochrome P450 system.
 Therefore, it is theoretically possible that the combination of montelukast with a CYP2C8 substrate (e.g. amodiaquine, an anti-malarial drug) could increase the plasma concentrations of the substrate.
 However, clinical studies have shown minimal interactions between montelukast and other CYP2C8 substrate drugs, which is most likely due to the high plasma protein binding exhibited by montelukast.